 We offer free consultations for drug and alcohol addiction, aimed at helping you find a 28-day rehab program that works for you.
 Contact us on the link at the top of the page for your free consultation.

 Where can I get Help for my Addiction?

-Whether you want to learn how to stop drinking alcohol, or whether you are in the grips of a drug addiction, contacting Help4Addiction is one of the best moves you can make.
-We can connect you with a rehab service near you that will get you a place on a 28 day treatment program.
+Whether you want to learn how to stop drinking alcohol, or whether you are in the grips of drug addiction, contacting Help4Addiction is one of the best moves you can make.
+We can connect you with a rehab service near you that will get you a place on a 28-day treatment program.

 Frequently Asked Questions

 How much does 28 days in rehab cost in the UK?

 Are 28 days of rehab enough?
 Does 28-day rehab work?